 You must establish the quarantine zone and you must control the movement of animals.
-You should keep horse house insect free and thus control the vectors.
-You can vaccinate your horse to develop the immunity against the disease and polyvalent vaccine achieves the best protection against all serotypes.
+You should keep horse house insect-free and thus control the vectors.
+You can vaccinate your horse to develop immunity against the disease and polyvalent vaccine achieves the best protection against all serotypes.

 13. Equine Colic